cypress-io/cypress-documentation/content/guides/dashboard/organizations.md

 #### Convert to professional org

-If you’ve already set up your projects, users, and billing on your personal organization, you can convert it to a professional organization via the **Organization settings** page.
+If you've already set up your projects, users, and billing on your personal organization, you can convert it to a professional organization via the **Organization settings** page.